FAQs

 - An AI overview of the legal issue

-- An explanation of why each document is relevant
+- An explanation of why each document may be relevant to your query

-Best for complex research where you want to understand the legal position quickly.
+This mode is useful for complex legal research where you want to understand the issue, relevant authorities, and possible legal position more quickly.

 Both modes search the same underlying database, so the core document set is often similar.
 The key difference is in how your query is interpreted.
 Advanced Search applies deeper query analysis, which can surface slightly more precise or better-organised results — especially for complex or nuanced questions.